albionlawrence/fluid_lectures/_sources/chapter3/nonlinear_waves.md

 functions of space (such as sines and/or cosines) in which any initial condition can represented as a linear combination of these functions.
 The time evolution  then follows by summing the time-evolved components.
-This is he essence of solutions to both Maxwell's and Schr\"odinger's equations as well as to the diffusion equation.
+This is he essence of solutions to both Maxwell's and Schr&ouml;dinger's equations as well as to the diffusion equation.
 The result is waves which may or may not disperse, with modes of different wavelength having distinct phase velocities.